O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### k-Means Clustering
-Using the K-Means algorithm, this analytic clusters records "by their nature" so that records within a cluster have more in common with each other than with those records in the other clusters.
+Using the k-Means algorithm, this analytic clusters records "by their nature" so that records within a cluster have more in common with each other than with those records in the other clusters.
 Each cluster is defined by a central point, it's "mean".

 ![kcluster_img]
 ##### Metric Expression